HAVI TRAINING FACULTY

 Carol Olson

-Assistant Director, VCU Injury and Violence Prevention –Gender and IPV Initiatives and Counseling Programs
+Associate Director, VCU Injury and Violence Prevention Programs

 Richmond, VA

-Carol Olson, MA, LPC, ATR, CSAC– currently works in hospital-based injury and violence prevention programs at VCU Health, managing three programs: Project Empower – Hospital-based sexual and domestic violence response, IVPP Counseling program, and Dateline Teen Dating Prevention.
+Carol Olson, MA, LPC, CSAC– currently supervises the VCU Injury and Violence Prevention Programs array under the VCHHS Trauma Service Line.
+These programs are hospital-based and community-integrated and serve across crisis response, intervention, recovery, and prevention.
+Her focus areas are community violence, sexual, domestic, intimate partner, dating, and trafficking violence, counseling, falls, distracted driving, motor vehicle crashes, and substance abuse.
 She has over 20 years of experience in sexual violence, d/ipv, and stalking program development; leading response and advocacy teams in two of the largest service areas in Virginia; which included multiple rural counties.
 She has served in executive leadership roles in local, regional, state-wide, and national organizations developing programs, designing policy, and training effective teams.
 She has developed and led coalition building.
-She is a liaison with the Center for Critical Care Education on collaborative projects and funding on training EMS providers on incorporating training on the intersection of d/ipv, mental health, and substance abuse.
+She is a liaison with the Center for Critical Care Education on collaborative projects and funding on training EMS providers on incorporating training on the intersection of d/ipv, mental health, and substance abuse and serves as PI on specialized grant funded projects.
 Olson is licensed in the state of Virginia and certified in substance abuse with expertise in screening, response, and treatment.
 She is trained in Motivational Interviewing and is a certified Mental Health Crisis responder.

 John Torres